-But, look at the description.
+But, look at the product description.
 It talks about how it will match the customer’s style while being comfortable for any activity.
 Take notes!

 Good copywriting like this stems from knowing your customer, as you can adjust it to their wants and emotions.

 I’d suggest creating a consumer persona to begin.
 This is a representation of your ideal customer.
 There’s lots of great templates to work off of like this one from Xtensio.

 If you’re starting out or don’t have a lot of data on your customers, fill it in to the best of your ability.
 The whole point is to make a persona that you can refine and optimize over time.